 Vodafone Group’s South African unit has been told to delay full payment to a former employee credited with the idea for a popular calling service, pending the outcome of a dispute between the person and the company that helped fund his eight-year legal battle.

 “We can confirm we have received this request,” Vodacom spokesperson Byron Kennedy said by e-mail on Thursday.
+“However, our focus is on compliance with the order of the Constitutional Court which requires us to negotiate in good faith with Mr Makate.”

 The dispute comes a month after South Africa’s highest court ruled that Vodacom must compensate Makate for the “Please Call Me” idea, which allows customers with no balance on their mobile phones to alert someone with a free text message.
 Vodacom’s former chief executive Alan Knott-Craig had been wrongly credited with the innovation, the Constitutional Court ruling showed.